recallai/google-meet-meeting-bot/README.md

-# Google Meets Meeting Bot
+# Google Meet Meeting Bot

 This is a PoC that joins a Google Meet, scrapes live captions, sends captions to OpenAI for summarization, and stores the transcript and summary in PostgreSQL.
 I've added a small frontend to allow users to submit meeting links.